stevensrmiller/stevensrmiller.github.io/UMD/GuideForTAs.md

 ### Work Together

 Most of my courses either have more than one TA, or else I have more than one section and each section has its own TA.
 Regardless, if there is another TA assisting me with the same course (either because you have been assigned with another, or you are the only TA in your section, but there is another TA in another section), please cooperate and coordinate the work with each other.
 All students in my courses get the same assignments, regardless of which section they are in.
-And, as with in-class help. sometimes what a student needs is just to work out a problem with a different person helping them.
+And, as with in-class help, sometimes what a student needs is just to work out a problem with a different person helping them.

 ### Shared Grading